 In addition to raising his three beautiful daughters in NYC, medical and community development projects and traveling are Jordan’s passions.
 Along with his extensive experience in humanitarian work throughout South America and around the globe Jordan brings his burden to help those in need to his leadership role at TLC.

-During her 19 years of work in the private sector Diana worked at a multi-media publication company in NYC and at a private school.
+During her 18 years of work in the private sector Diana worked at a multi-media publication company in NYC and at a private school in Brooklyn.
 While working full time, she completed a Human Resources certification program at Cornell University’s School of Industrial and Labor Relations and co-led the expansion of a small private daycare from a single program to three programs in two separate locations.
-Her professional experience is in both marketing and operations and she is excited about continuing to work for a nonprofit organization making a great impact in Brooklyn and Queens.
+Her professional experience is in business management and operations and is excited about using her experience to transform communities at a nonprofit organization.

-In her personal life Diana is a wife of 19 years and mother of three teenagers.
-During her down time she is a mentor for young women, leading a small bible study group, and is currently working on her writing (maintaining a personal blog and developing a manuscript).
+In her personal life, Diana is a wife of 20 years and mother of three.
+During her down time she mentors young women, leads a small life group, and is currently working on her writing (maintaining a personal blog and developing a manuscript).

 Anthony Ray (better known as Tony or Brother Ray) is the Education Program Manager at The Legacy Center.
-Tony believes that lack of education and training is at the core of some of the social issues that plague our communities so having him oversee our student educational programs.
+He believes that lack of education and training is at the core of some of the social issues that plague our communities making him a natural fit to oversee our student educational programs.
 He volunteers at TLC year round, ensuring consistency from one session of programming to the next.

-In his professional career Tony just celebrated 25 years of service at IBM.
+In his professional career Tony is proud of his 25 years of service at IBM.
 While this is seen as a significant accomplishment, he considers his 30 years of community service his most valuable accomplishment.
 Outside of his leadership roles at IBM, Tony served on the Board of Directors at Urban Youth Alliance International (UYAI) from 1992 to 2001 in various positions, including Secretary and Chairman of the Board.
 During this time the Board investigated and approved the establishment of the program now known as, Bronx Connect; a community-based alternative-to-incarcerati

 For more information on any of our educational programs please email Tony directly at Anthony.Ray@tlcnyc.org